LunarClient/ServerMappings/README.md

 Lunar Client also reserves the right to omit any servers that do not comply with our [Terms of Service](https://www.lunarclient.com/terms).

+## Inactive Server Policy

+If a server has closed down or has not been joinable for at least 3 months, we will add it to the `inactive.json`.
+This just flags our internal systems to not include the server in various place, but still retains all of the branding and other metadata you submit.

+If you think your server has been added to this list by mistake, please make a support ticket at the link below.

 ## Can I use this data for ___?

 Go for it.